tzcnt/tmc-hello-world/README.md

 ## tmc-hello-world
 CMake configurations to create minimal "Hello, world!" applications using the TooManyCooks async runtime.
+TMC is a header-only library and does not require or use CMake directly.
+CMake is used here only for example, but TMC is compatible with any build system.

 There are two separate project templates here: `minimal` and `recommended`.